apankrat/notes/fast-case-folding/README.md

    This fills the table with 0s for all non-caseable characters, creating *lots* of redundancy and making it way easier to compress.

-2. Next, the full set of possible `wchar_t` values - all 65536 of
+2. Next, the full set of `wchar_t` values - all 65536 of
    them - is split into 256 blocks, 256 characters each.
-Entries for values starting with 00xx (in hex) go into the first block, 01xx - into the second, etc.
+Deltas for characters starting with 00xx (in hex) go into the first block, 01xx - into the second, etc.

        block 00 - [256 deltas for values 0000 to 00FF]